 The open work permit is issued to the spouse or common law partners with a validity date in accordance with the time period during which the primary applicant is allowed to stay or work in Canada.

-Post Graduate Work Permit Program
+Post Graduation Work Permit

 The program provides a period of up to 3 years for eligible international students to work in Canada after the end of their studies.
 The international student can work for any Canadian employer without having any valid Canadian job offer.